AlphaDarkmoon/pakku/README.md

 -   psutil

-*(All automatically installed when you install Pakman)*
+*(All automatically installed when you install Pakku)*

 * * * * *

-🛡️ Why Use Pakman?
+🛡️ Why Use Pakku?
 -------------------

 -   Beginner-friendly interface.